chiaratardioli/aws-restart-journey/Labs/Extra Labs/Lab04-Troubleshoot_CloudFormation.md

 #### 2.3 Fixing the Template

-I edited the CloudFormation template and replaced `yum install -y http` with `yum install -y httpd`
+I edited the CloudFormation template and replaced `yum install -y http` with `yum install -y httpd`.
+The updated template is [template1.yaml](./files/template1.yaml).

 After saving the changes, I deleted the failed stack and created a new one.